China, France eye Gambian port upgrade to rival Dakar

-BANJUL, July 7 Chinese and French companies are bidding to help Gambia build up its Atlantic port Banjul to be what officials hope will rival neighbouring Senegal's Dakar.
+BANJUL, July 7 (Reuters) - Chinese and French companies are bidding to help Gambia build up its Atlantic port Banjul to be what officials hope will rival neighbouring Senegal's Dakar.

 It would be one of the first major structural changes in the country following the end of President Yahya Jammeh's more than 20-year rule in January.